Building Queries¶

 print(qry.assemble())

-# UPDATE WHERE... with multiple clauses
+# UPDATE with multiple WHERE clauses (AND)

 qry = (